bernd-wechner/tablet-config/README.md

 It should be internally self documenting.

-In summary though it addresses the following problem under Xwindows currently when a graphics table is attached.
+In summary though it addresses the following problem under X windows currently when a graphics tablet is attached.

 1. The tablet is attached with a USB line and a display line (VGA or DVI or HDMI or whatever).
 1. The USB delivers the pen position (and related pen data)